Is Cusco Safe in 2026? A Local Guide for Travelers Visiting Peru

 January 5, 2026 Karen Pamela Riveros Rojas

 Cusco is one of the most visited destinations in South America and the main gateway to Machu Picchu, the Sacred Valley, Rainbow Mountain, and Humantay Lake.
+Each year, millions of travelers arrive expecting history, culture, and breathtaking landscapes—but many arrive with the same concern:

 Is Cusco safe for tourists in 2026?